robertocemeri/mobile-data-scraper/NON_TECHNICAL_DOCUMENTATION.md

 ## Current Limitations

 1. **Website Changes**: If the telecom websites significantly change their structure, the system might need updates
-2. **Rate Limits**: The system can only make a certain number of requests per minute to avoid overloading the websites
-3. **Content Updates**: The system only checks once per day, so very recent changes won't be captured immediately
+2. **Content Updates**: The system only checks once per day, so very recent changes won't be captured immediately

 ## Recommendations for Long-Term Improvement